tariq7299/BolesaLandingPage/to-do.md

 ## Benefits section

-- Crea

 ## Stats section

 **NOt so important**

 - Refactor the Percentage symbol and its position jusing flex instead of absolute/relative
-- Set a max ch the section description to md
-- Make the text inside tag button to be in the middle excactly -

 ## Integration section